Lead Generation — 10 Strategies That Drive Inquiries in 2026

 | LTV:CAC | Customer lifetime value to acquisition cost ratio | Min.
 3:1 |

 The most important metric: LTV:CAC — the ratio of customer value to the cost of acquisition.
 If you spend 500 PLN to acquire a customer who brings in 5,000 PLN — the ratio is 10:1 and that is excellent.
+Most of the dashboards we inherit from clients track everything except this number — plenty of CPL and conversion-rate charts, nothing that says whether the leads were worth acquiring in the first place.

 Lead Scoring — Not Every Lead Is Equal

 Lead scoring is a system of assigning points to leads based on their characteristics and behaviors.
 It allows you to distinguish leads that are ready to buy from those that need more nurturing.
+Skip this step and your salespeople end up chasing a case-study download with the same urgency as a filled-out contact form — which trains them to stop trusting the lead list altogether.

 Scoring criteria: